PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * improved del in copyArchive to avoid redundant deletion
   * increased timelimit for copyArchive
   * added auto rebrokerage to copyArchive
   * report new PandaID to taskBufferErrorDiag when rebrokered